oharaucsb/SteleMac/README.md

 Stele uses namespace packaging for the distribution packages (distros).
 This requires python 3.3+, which the setup file will check for.
 If any issues are encountered, this fact may be worth noting.
 It helped me at least.

+All distros go within the src directory, with test code going within test.